TadasSabestinas/Numerical-methods/Task 2/readme.md

 # Task 2.1

-Program that solves the nonlinear system of equations AX = F(X) with epsilon accuracy using the iteration method AX^(k+1) = F(X^(k)) and computes the error with the maximum norm.
+Program that solves the nonlinear system of equations AX = F(X) with ϵ accuracy using the iteration method AX^(k+1) = F(X^(k)) and computes the error with the maximum norm.
 Solves the resulting system of equations in each iteration using LU decomposition.
 Creates the diagonal matrix An*n and the vector function F(X) of length N as follows:

 ![Salyga](https://i.imgur.com/HjKjFre.png)